Bartekl-13/automatic_vacancy_checker/README.md

 https://www.python.org/downloads/windows/
 and choose the latest release for your device.

-After filling out those variables you need to open command line on your device by using shortcut WINDOWS+R and writing _cmd_ in there, or just searching it in the Windows tab.
-Then you need to run the following command to install following packages: pip install selenium pymsgbox
+After filling out those variables you need to open command line on your device by using shortcut WINDOWS+R and writing _cmd_ in there, or just searching it in the Windows tab.\
+In your terminal you need to run the following command to install packages necessary for the program to run:
+>pip install selenium pymsgbox\
+\
-Then navigate to the directory your webscrape.py file was downloaded for example: cd path/to/your/script/directory
+Then navigate to the directory your webscrape.py file was downloaded for example:\
+\
+cd path/to/your/script/directory\
+\
-And run the script using the following command: python webscrape.py
+And run the script using the following command:\
+python webscrape.py
+\

-New Google Chrome window should pop up, and if everything works correctly you will be logged in and a notification will pop up saying if you were registered, or that there is no vacancies.
-Now you have to wait for INTERVAL seconds to get another notification.
+New Google Chrome window should pop up, and if everything works correctly you will be logged in and you will get a notification with a prompt telling you if you were registered, or that there is no vacancies.
+Now you have to wait for INTERVAL seconds to get another notification.\
+\
+If you wish to run this app for multiple different courses, just copy-paste the webscrape.py file, change it name (for ex. webscrape2.py) and inside change the URL to the URL of your another class of interest.